brueggli/auto-updater/README.md

 # Auto-Updater

-Auto-Updater is a Bash-Script who using SMB to get Files that need constantly Updated like Let's Encrypt Certificates who whose expires after 3 Months.
+Auto-Updater is a Bash-Script who using SMB to get Files that need constantly Updated like Let's Encrypt Certificates who expires after 3 Months.

 ## Download